Architecture documentation

 <Card title="Asset policy" href="/docs/architecture/concepts/asset-policy">

 Combine identity, compliance modules, lifecycle hooks, and governance into per-asset policy.
+The platform evaluates the full policy on each token operation and enforces it on-chain.

 </Card>